11–12Legal Studies 11–12 Syllabus (2025)

 The need to foster global cooperation and relationships through mutual aid and assistance

-Obligations of nation-states and non-state actors under international law
+Loading of Loading and Loading under international law

-The roles and involvement of the United Nations and intergovernmental organisations in maintaining relationships and promoting international cooperation
+The roles and involvement of the United Nations and Loading in maintaining relationships and promoting international cooperation

 Australia’s participation as a global citizen to enhance collective security